Sproropo/OCaml-interpreters-with-Inline-Security-Features/README.md

 # Functional Language Interpreters with Security

 This repository contains implementations of two interpreters in OCaml, each incorporating unique security mechanisms.
+This project was developed from scratch.
+(Note: This is an older project originally created and distributed by me in 2021 before being uploaded in 2024 to GitHub.)

 ## Interpreter 1: Permission-Based Security
 - File: `interpreter1.ml`